 It also highlighted the dangers of spontaneous Kundalini Awakening in individuals like myself who may have unresolved mental and emotional trauma.

-The phenomena of Kundalini Awakening and it’s intersection with psychosis has been studied by some notable practitioners, including Bruce Greyson, Professor Emeritus of Psychiatry and Neurobehavioral Sciences at the University of Virginia.
-The article where this extract (below) is taken from appeared in The Journal of Transpersonal Psychology.
+The phenomena of Kundalini Awakening and its intersection with psychosis have been studied by some notable practitioners, including Bruce Greyson, Professor Emeritus of Psychiatry and Neurobehavioral Sciences at the University of Virginia.
+The article where this extract (below) appeared in The Journal of Transpersonal Psychology.
 It looks at the work of Itzhak Bentov, a biomedical engineer who studied the physiological effects of altered states of consciousness, amongst others.
 Bentov came up with a model called physio-kundalini syndrome to explain what happens in some people when Kundalini actives.

 Bonnie Greenwell Ph.D. is another researcher, transpersonal psychotherapist and non-dual teacher in the lineage of Adyashanti.
 She wrote Energies of Transformation: A Guide to the Kundalini Process based on her doctoral research.